What Does That Even Mean

 Large Allover Meander

-Most quilters know the term “stippling” and many have even tried to stipple on their domestic machines.
-Stippling is the all over continuous free motion pattern that looks a little like a jigsaw puzzle.
-It is a good way to practice your free motion skills but it tends to get boring after a while.
-Nevertheless it is a timeless pattern that looks good when you want the quilting to stay in the background.
-So what is the difference between stippling and meander?
+Most quilters know the term “stippling,” and many have even tried to stipple on their domestic machines.
+Stippling is the all-over continuous free-motion pattern that resembles a jigsaw puzzle.
+It is a good way to practice your free-motion skills, but it can become tedious after a while.
+Nevertheless, it remains a timeless pattern that looks good when you want the quilting to stay in the background.
+So, what is the difference between stippling and meander?
 It’s just size that matters here.
-Stippling is small meandering, and there is no consensus on how small it needs to be to be called stippling.
-Many people think the lines can’t be more than 1/4″ apart but I have also heard that 1/2″ apart still qualifies as stippling.
-And there is an even smaller version called micro stippling with the lines no more than 1/8″ apart.
-But then again, who really cares about these definitions… let’s just call it meandering, and we will be fine.
+Stippling is small meandering, and there is no consensus on how small it needs to be to qualify as stippling.
+Many believe the lines can’t be more than 1/4″ apart, while others say that 1/2″ apart still qualifies.
+There’s an even smaller version called micro stippling, where the lines are no more than 1/8″ apart.
+But then again, who really cares about these definitions?
+Let’s just call it meandering, and we will be fine.

-Meandering is done without any kind of pattern, and the only rule is that you can’t cross any lines.
-So it takes a little preparation to think about which way you want to go without maneuvering yourself into a corner.
-And of course you want your quilting to be smooth, no corners or jagged lines.
-The scale of your meandering can be as large or small as you want it to be.
-Larger meandering looks good as an allover design, smaller stippling is often used as a background filler design.
+Meandering is done without any specific pattern; the only rule is that you can’t cross any lines.
+It takes some preparation to decide which way you want to go without maneuvering yourself into a corner.
+Additionally, you want your quilting to be smooth, with no corners or jagged lines.
+The scale of your meandering can be as large or as small as you wish.
+Larger meandering looks good as an allover design, while smaller stippling is often used as a background filler design.

-Meander quilting also qualifies as an edge to edge design, it is included an the lowest pricing category of edge to edge pantographs.
-I personally feel that meander quilting is not the best choice for most quilts when there are so many designs available.
+Meander quilting also qualifies as an edge-to-edge design and is included in the lowest pricing category for edge-to-edge pantographs.
+Personally, I feel that meander quilting is not the best choice for most quilts, given the variety of designs available.
 There are exceptions, of course, but in the majority of cases, an allover abstract design will look better.

 Edge to Edge Pantographs